HorstFanz/disease-prediction-bayes/README.md

 ## What we wanted to do (Project Overview)

-- Model the frequency or mortality rate of diseases such as malaria or tuberculosis among
+- Model the frequency or mortality rate of diseases such as malaria or tuberculosis
 - Use cross sectional analysis for comparing countries with comparable disease (Malaria) incidence
-- Using a Bayesian linear regression framework
+- Use a Bayesian linear regression framework
 - Understand and predict disease (Malaira) outcomes based on socio-economic, demographic and medical factors

 ## Research Question(s)